gul952/Remote-Patient-Monitoring-System/README.md

 ### For Patients:

 - Enter your Patient ID to access functionalities such as entering vital signs, scheduling appointments, viewing feedback and prescriptions, and checking your medical history (e.g., P001).
+New IDS can be added through the admin menu if you wish
 - You can also view your notification inbox (alerts/reminders) and chat message history.

 ### For Doctors: